7 Halloween-Themed Fitness Events around DC | Washingtonian

 Cycled!, October 31, 6:30 PM

 Grab your glove and your best Michael Jackson-inspired workout gear and get to Cycled!
-Takoma Park for the studio’s “Thriller” Night Costume Ride, where you’ll ride along to the MJ megahit and other inspired music.
+Takoma Park for the studio’s “Thriller” Night Costume Ride, where you’ll ride along to the MJ megahit and other Halloween-inspired music.
 Visit www.CYCLEDstudios.com to register.
 If it’s your first class, you’ll get in free with the promo code [email protected] 6960 Carroll St NW.